jeremygradisher/node-js-essentials/README.md

 The fs Module - The filesystem controls how data on a computer is stored and retrieved.
 Node.js provides the fs core module, which allows interaction with the filesystem.

+Readable/Writable Streams -
+In most cases, data isn’t processed all at once but rather piece by piece.
+This is what we call streams.
+Streaming data is preferred as it doesn’t require tons of RAM and doesn’t need to have all the data on hand to begin processing it.